 - Wednesday 24 to Saturday 27 January

 - Thursday 22 to Sunday 25 March

 - Saturday 7 to Tuesday 10 April – FULLY BOOKED

-- Three nights accommodation in Deluxe Spa Cabins at the luxurious Freycinet Lodge on a twin share basis (single supplement available at additional cost)
+- Three nights accommodation at Freycinet Cottages overlooking the stunning Coles Bay and Hazards Mountains, on a twin share basis (single supplement available at additional cost)

-- All meals including 3 breakfasts, 4 lunches and 3 dinners – inclusive of two-course dinner at The Freycinet Lodge with local produce.
+- All meals including 3 breakfasts, 4 lunches and 2 dinners.
 Plus trail mix, nibbles, fresh fruit

-- Tour and tasting of local oysters and mussels at locally owned Freycinet Marine Farm
+- Tasting of local oysters and mussels at locally owned Freycinet Marine Farm

 - Four-hour Wineglass Bay cruise inclusive of Bento Box lunch of local Tasmanian produce

 - Two Park Trek guides who will drive, cook and care for you

 - Guiding and interpretation by experienced Park Trek guides on the walking trails each day